telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/customizing/styling-and-appearance/overview.md

 </script>
 ````

-In addition, the Kendo UI CSS needs to be supplied in order for the Kendo UI widgets to be operational:
+In addition, the Kendo UI CSS needs to be supplied for the Kendo UI widgets to be operational:

 ````HTML
 <link href="/kendo/styles/kendo.common.min.css" rel="stylesheet" />